 That’s good news.
 Because you’re ready–you’ve got spirit, enthusiasm, and passion.
 You’ve got training from your program and student teaching lessons under your belt.
 So, what’s most important to do before the school year starts is to design systems that will help as many things in your classroom run on autopilot as possible.
 That way, you can focus on the reason you’re there: HELPING KIDS LEARN THINGS.

-I keep seeing first year teachers say that they don’t know where to start in preparing this summer, so I decided to put together a list of priorities.
+I hear so many first year teachers say that they don’t know where to start in preparing this summer, so I decided to put together a list of priorities.
 You won’t get everything done, so it’s important to keep priorities straight and spend time where you’re going to get the most bang for your buck later.

 Priorities for the Summer before your First Year Teaching: